abagaria/abagaria.github.io/index.md

 social_media: true
 ---

-I am a first year Ph.D. student in
+I am a Ph.D. student in
 <a href="https://cs.brown.edu/" target="_blank">Computer Science</a>
-at Brown University.
-I am advised by
-<a href="http://cs.brown.edu/people/gdk/" target="_blank">George Konidaris</a>.
+at Brown University working with <a href="http://cs.brown.edu/people/gdk/" target="_blank">George Konidaris</a>.

-I do research in Reinforcement Learning.
+My research is in the field of Reinforcement Learning.
+More specifically, I am interested in Hierarchical Reinforcement Learning which seeks to equip AI agents with the ability to break down complex problems into simpler sub-problems - simply by interacting with the environment.

 ### __Publications__